 Implementing a multi-day virtual training solution for a large bank

-Each year, our client, who is a large, public bank headquartered in Cleveland, Ohio, makes a significant investment into their newly hired analysts by putting them through a 9-week training program, seven days of which are with GAAP Dynamics learning about U.S. GAAP.
+Each year, our client, who is a large, public bank headquartered in Cleveland, Ohio, makes a significant investment into their newly hired analysts by putting them through a 9-week training program, seven days of which are with GAAP Dynamics learning about U.S. GAAP for banks.
 2020 would have been our fifth year delivering the in-person training, which teaches accounting and reporting issues faced by the banking industry through a number of example scenarios and explanations that make U.S. GAAP seem “simple and easy to understand."

 But COVID-19 did its best to put a damper on the festivities.
 We were scheduled to teach in mid-July, but in March those plans were put on pause.
 In late May, our client made the decision to deliver all nine weeks of training virtually, which included our 7-day course that was rescheduled for mid-August.
 The client’s first thought was to convert each day into its own separate webinar.
 But can you imagine sitting through an 8-hour webinar for seven straight days?
 Neither could we!